Signing physical papers is a thing of the past. Today, signing papers is all about convenience, versatility, and

 Here are some of the cons of using Mail to sign documents:

-- Only works for Mac users who also use Mail
+- It only works for Mac users who also use Mail

 - Not very well known

 As we’ve seen, there are multiple ways of signing papers electronically.
 If you want to get started with a simple, free, and intuitive platform, sign up for Signaturely for free, and see if it’s the right tool for you to start signing papers electronically today.